CollinM/plankton/doc/LAB-NOTEBOOK.md

 - Generalized Logistic Regression Runner so that input, output, and k values are *not* hard-coded.
 Now works properly with `spark-submit`
 - Added image size normalization functionality

 Continuation of experiment 1: 5-fold cross-validation of logistic regression with histogram features (see yesterday for feature details).
-(Full results)[results/experiment1.csv]
+[Full results](results/experiment1.csv)
 - Average Precision = 0.1876
 - Average Recall = 0.2114
 - Average F1 = 0.1988